DayneSorvisto/characteristic-function-library/README.md

 3. Generate a training dataset `X_train` consisting of `N` data points using any appropriate method.

 4. Estimate the probability mass function of the custom data using kernel density methods or other suitable techniques.
+Technically this can be replaced witb a learning algorithm for more complex tabular data sets.

 5. Compute the characteristic function by calling the `compute_char` function on the training dataset `X_train`.
 The resulting characteristic function is stored in the variable `char`.